CBMS SSG - Cloud-based Modelling & Simulation

 Over the past few years, a significant number of SISO members have been engaged in M&S activities in the cloud.
 These and other early practitioners have produced practices and hard-learned lessons that would be valuable to others.
-The purpose of this study group is to identify and document the existing M&S in the cloud activities, document best practices, highlight lessons learned and identify where potential standards in order to facilitate adoption by other practitioners.
-The study group is organized into 3 different teams looking at cloud capabilities, models, and architecture.
+The purpose of this Standing Study Group is to identify and document the existing M&S in the cloud activities, document best practices, highlight lessons learned and identify where potential standards in order to facilitate adoption by other practitioners.
+The Standing Study Group is organized into 3 different teams looking at cloud capabilities, models, and architecture.

 XR-INTEROP SG - XR Interoperability Standards